vamshirapolu/taod/README.md

 Total product development will be executed in three phases.
 Phase I
-•	Base Architecture for application including security, account creation, user, and role management.
-•	Focusing only web application testing.
-•	Integration through JavaScript.
-•	Track user navigation, record and play feature.
-•	Generate Test case which can be reviewed and edited.
-•	Feature Restriction based on role management.
+ï¿½	Base Architecture for application including security, account creation, user, and role management. ï¿½	Focusing only web application testing. ï¿½	Integration through JavaScript. ï¿½	Track user navigation, record and play feature. ï¿½	Generate Test case which can be reviewed and edited. ï¿½	Feature Restriction based on role management. ï¿½	License Management.
-•	License Management.
 Phase II
-•	Design use cases
+ï¿½	Design use cases
-•	Provision to compile test plan
-•	Prepare or Generate Test Data
-•	Import and Export Test Data
-•	Develop automation testing and report generation.
-•	Integration with selenium framework.
-•	Download recorded navigations as script for selenium based on purchased license.
+ï¿½	Provision to compile test plan ï¿½	Prepare or Generate Test Data ï¿½	Import and Export Test Data ï¿½	Develop automation testing and report generation. ï¿½	Integration with selenium framework. ï¿½	Download recorded navigations as script for selenium based on purchased license.
 Phase III
-•	Leverage captured information to generate performance testing scripts.
-•	Implement performance testing using jMeter.
-•	Download recorded navigations as script for jMeter based on purchased license.
-•	Analyze performance and produce reports.
+ï¿½	Leverage captured information to generate performance testing scripts. ï¿½	Implement performance testing using jMeter. ï¿½	Download recorded navigations as script for jMeter based on purchased license. ï¿½	Analyze performance and produce reports.

 Middleware
-Option to record, pause and stop
+Option to record, pause and stop etc.